One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 And that’s it, you are all set up.
 Analytics and Search Console are now successfully linked up.

 You’ll need to give it some time to pass the data through.
-To see GSC data in Analytics, in the left-hand menu, just head to Acquisition and then go to the Search Console dropdown:
+To see Google Search Console data in Analytics, in the left-hand menu, just head to Acquisition and then go to the Search Console dropdown:

 Search engines use sitemaps to help crawl your website.
 They act as a map of your website to guide crawlers to all your pages.